-Faculty are encouraged to use Blackboard Canvas (or another course management system utilizing a student authentication feature) to support their face-to-face and online courses.
-The COS District's Distance Education Coordinator (DEC) and Computer Services support faculty use of Blackboard Canvas.
+Faculty are encouraged to use Blackboard the District's Learning Management System (LMS) Canvas (or another course management system utilizing a student authentication feature) to support their face-to-face and online courses.
+The COS District's Distance Education Coordinator (DEC) and Computer Technology Services support faculty use of Blackboard Canvas the LMS.